cchitsiang/awesome-stars/topics.md

 ## web-development

-- [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - 🌐 Front End interview preparation materials for busy engineers
+- [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - 🌐 Front End interview preparation materials for busy engineers (updated for 2025)
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with
-- [mikestefanello/pagoda](https://github.com/mikestefanello/pagoda) - Rapid, easy full-stack web development starter kit in Go
+- [mikestefanello/pagoda](https://github.com/mikestefanello/pagoda) - Rapid, easy full-stack web development starter kit and admin panel in Go
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [lostintangent/codeswing](https://github.com/lostintangent/codeswing) - VS Code extension for building web applications ("swings") using a interactive and editor-integrated coding environment
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.